Newtown railway station (Wales)

 Newtown railway station (Y Drenewydd) is a railway station serving Newtown, Powys, Wales.
+It is on the Cambrian Line, between Shrewsbury and Caersws, 33 mi 70 chain from Whitchurch (measured via Oswestry).
+Transport for Wales Rail manage the station and operate all services.

 History

-Newtown was the last major station before where the Mid-Wales Railway, to Llanidloes, Rhayader, Builth Road and on to Cardiff (with a branch to Brecon), diverged from the Cambrian Railways main line (today's Cambrian Line) to Machynlleth and Aberystwyth.
+The station was opened on 11 August 1859.
+It was resited slightly to the east in June 1861.

 It was also originally served by the (now mostly defunct) Llanidloes and Newtown Railway (opened in 1859 and initially isolated from the rest of the Welsh railway system) and the Oswestry and Newtown Railway (opened in 1861).
-All were subsequently subsumed into the Cambrian by 1865.The station was the eastern terminus of the Newtown and Machynlleth Railway opened by the Countess of Londonderry at Machynlleth station on 3 January 1863.
+All were subsequently subsumed into the Cambrian by 1865.
+The station was the eastern terminus of the Newtown and Machynlleth Railway opened by the Countess of Londonderry at Machynlleth station on 3 January 1863.

 The Mid-Wales line passenger service was withdrawn on 31 December 1962, though trains to and from this route latterly started and terminated at Moat Lane Junction.
 Services to Oswestry and Whitchurch via the former O&NR Cambrian main line ended in January 1965, when the route east of Buttington closed to passenger traffic as a consequence of the Beeching cuts.